-VLOOKUP and Interpolate in Excel: 6 Ways
+How to Do VLOOKUP and Interpolate in Excel: 6 Methods

-Method-1: Using the IFERROR, VLOOKUP, and AVERAGE Functions to Do VLOOKUP and Interpolate
+Method-1 – Using the IFERROR, VLOOKUP, and AVERAGE Functions to Do VLOOKUP and Interpolate

 Steps: